SawyerHood/auger-state/README.md

 export const App = React.memo(() => {
   // The useAuger callback returns a typed object that will
-  // let us drill down and subscribe to part of our state const auger = useAuger(store);
+  // let us drill down and subscribe to part of our state. const auger = useAuger(store);
   // This component will only update when the counter updates,
-  //  not when any other part of the state updates const [counter, updateCounter] = auger.counter.$();
+  // not when any other part of the state updates.
+  // Here we drill down to the counter and call `$()` to
+  // subscribe to the counter.
+  const [counter, updateCounter] = auger.counter.$();

   return (